Positron Emission Tomography (PET Scan)

 Medically reviewed by Drugs.com.
 Last updated on Apr 20, 2020.

-A positron emission tomography, or PET, scan is an imaging technique that uses positively charged particles (radioactive positrons) to detect subtle changes in the body's metabolism and chemical activities.
-A PET scan provides a color-coded image of the body's function, rather than its structure.
+A positron emission tomography, or PET, scan is an imaging technique that uses radioactive tracers attached to sugar molecules.
+The scan can detect changes in the body's metabolism and chemical activities.
+A PET scan is often done in conjunction with a CT scan.
+The combination provides a color-coded image of the body's structure and function.

-A PET scan is painless, except for a mild skin prick if the tracer is injected.
-Once the tracer is given, the PET scan must be done immediately because the positron-emitting tracers usually decay (lose their positrons) rather quickly.
+A PET scan is painless, except for a mild skin prick when the substance is injected.

 What It's Used For